 How to Get Around Panama

 Depending on where you are going, you can get around Panama by bus or by renting a car.
 As a family of 5, we opted to rent a car for part of our time and to rely on taxis and Uber when in Panama City.
 We found the roads incredibly easy to drive between David, Boquete, and the Gulf of Chiriqui.
 Buses are available for most major driving routes and are very inexpensive.
 These buses, commonly called Chicken Buses are fun but not comfortable for longer rides.
-You can find mostly reliable schedules here.
+You can find mostly reliable schedules for the buses online.

 You can also book transfers by van or car in many places.
 If you are traveling by yourself or with a small group, this is a great option, but for our family, we enjoyed the flexibility of having our own car for the price.
 Check with Get Your Guide for transfer options, or coordinate with your hotel/lodging.